Preserving the Authenticity of My Religion

 In other places, though – especially with some of the diagrams they came up with, it seems like they either missed the point entirely, or were making up their own vision of what Mr. Hubbard was talking about.

 The actual lectures give the first, best, and most amazing view of the relationship of the properties of affinity, reality (agreement) and communication, and how they relate to a person’s mental health.
 It’s really quite an amazing study – even if someone studying it wasn’t planning on giving someone a Dianetics session.
-I’ll write more of what I got from it on my Scientology parenting site.

 It made me wonder – how much of what we know of today’s world religions is actually how the founder or spiritual leader taught or said?
 How much of it was faithfully passed on with fidelity, and how much was either altered completely or made up whole cloth?
 That much, we’ll unfortunately never know.